1Babel

 As I share these words with you, I want you to realize that, while I’m using the bold type and italicizing the Hebrew basis for the text within (parentheticals), as I have done throughout my translations of Yahowah’s Towrah, Naby’, wa Mizmowr, Ezekiel does not belong in that category.
 Therefore, I’m going to do a few things differently to underscore this reality.
 I am eliminating the quotation marks that I would normally use to set God’s words apart from my analysis.

 More importantly, as previously stated, when we come to Yahowah’s name, I will not write it out because it is being used fraudulently.
-Moreover, I will refrain from amplification to the extent possible because there is nothing additional to learn about God in this text – only about Satan and his ambitions.
-And also, I’m going to be as literal as possible with the translations because I do not 11want to add to the confusion or make it appear as if Ezekiel and his Lord were articulate.
+Moreover, I will refrain from amplification to the extent possible because there is nothing additional to learn about God in this text – only 11about Satan and his ambitions.
+And also, I’m going to be as literal as possible with the translations because I do not want to add to the confusion or make it appear as if Ezekiel and his Lord were articulate.

 This known, in his introduction, Yachezq’el | Ezekiel was not clear.
 I do not think he intended to say he was 30 years old.
 And if this was intended to demark the time of his captivity, since he does not disclose which calendar he was using, even if he represents an actual historical character, this specificity is superfluous.